publisha/publisha.github.io/Research/papers/iterativepublishing.md

 #### In Print

 It is really very difficult to update books in print, and from the customers' point of view, it can represent an impact on budgets.
+Companion web sites can be a help here; new material or errata can be provided on a web site as well as multimedia content that relates to the book.

-We see here that when Adobe release new versions of their software, they then re-version their printed manuals.
+ In the image here,  we see  that when Adobe (and their publishing partners, Peachpit/Pearson) release new versions of their software, they then re-version their *Classroom in a Book* titles.
+These are more than  new editions; they are new books  with new ISBNs.

 ## Part 4: Editing Incrementally